ppresto/aws-hcp-consul-tg/README.md

 * Support K8s namespaces with Consul namespaces 1/1.
 * Implement a terminating gateway to securely egress from the service mesh.

 In this repo you will provision the initial infrastructure, and validate 3 use cases.
-First, setup a single EKS cluster svc to svc use case, then a multi cluster svc to svc use case, and finally show how a terminating gateway is required for a service to securely egress from the service mesh.
+1. Setup a single EKS cluster svc to svc use case and use an Ingress-Gateway to access the URL.
+2. Add a second EKS cluster with a svc to show how Mesh-Gateways enable svc discovery and routing across EKS clusters.
+3. Configure a Terminating-Gateway to enable a service to securely egress from the service mesh.

 ![Architecture](https://github.com/ppresto/aws-hcp-consul-tg/blob/main/architecture.png?raw=true)

 ## Pre Reqs